AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/growth_accelerator.md

 item_ids:
 - ae2:growth_accelerator
 ---
-# The Crystal Growth Accelerator
+# The Growth Accelerator

 <BlockImage id="growth_accelerator" p:powered="true" scale="8" perspective="up" />

-The Crystal Growth Accelerator massively accelerates [the growth of](../ae2-mechanics/farming-certus.md) certus or amethyst when placed adjacent to the budding block.
+The Growth Accelerator massively accelerates [the growth of](../ae2-mechanics/farming-certus.md) certus or amethyst when placed adjacent to the budding block.

+Curiously, it can *also* accelerate the growth of various plants.

 ![A Flawless Budding Certus with a growth accelerator](../assets/assemblies/budding_certus_2.png)